rajanhossainkhan/websvm/README.md

 Websvm for now  requires users to prepare their feature file in SVM format or sparse matrix format for training or testing purposes.
-Once users have a feature dataset, training SVM model, testing and generating classification is just few button clicks away.
+Once users have a feature dataset, training SVM model, testing and generating classification are just few button clicks away.